flemay/3musketeers/docs/guide/make.md

 - Utility targets defined at the bottom of the Makefile

-## Target and Single Responsibility
+## Target and single responsibility

 It is a good idea to make the target as focus as possible on a specific task.
 This leaves the flexibility to anyone to manually test/call each target individually for a single purpose.